ibtisam051/Apache/README.md

-# HadoopApache
+# Apache
-In this repository there some hadoop apache configuration files.
+In this repository there some hadoop apache configuration files and Spark apache winutils.